16 soup recipes to make from around the world

 Ukrainian borscht

 While borscht is enjoyed throughout Eastern Europe, it’s long been claimed by Ukraine as the country’s national dish.
-It’s the epitome of the best of winter comfort food for so many reasons: its deep red colour, its warm, earthy flavour, and – of course – the fact that it’s packed with delicious winter produce, including beetroot.
-This version is $3.46 per serve and makes for a complete a meal in a bowl, with a dollop of sour cream on top and a side of cheesy toasted rye sourdough.
+It’s the epitome of the best of winter comfort food for so many reasons: its deep red colour, its warm, earthy flavour, and – of course – the fact that it’s packed with delicious winter produce, especially beetroot.
+This version makes for a complete a meal in a bowl, with a dollop of sour cream on top and a side of cheesy toasted rye sourdough.

 View recipe